Intro

 |

-In 1995 Telstra, Optus and Vodafone began allowing SMS messages to be sent from customers mobile phones, but only between customers of the same carrier.
-It wasn't until April 2000 that the three carriers agreed to co-operate and launch inter-carrier SMS, which set off huge growth in usage.
-Telstra said between 2002 and 2012 the number of SMS messages sent on its network grew from 1.01 billion to 12.05 billion
+In 1995 Telstra, Optus and Vodafone allowed SMS messages to be sent from customers mobile phones, but only between customers of the same carrier.
+It wasn't until April 2000 that the three carriers launched inter-carrier SMS, which set off huge growth.
+According to Telstra, between 2002 and 2012 SMS messaging grew from 1.01 billion to 12.05 billion

 With Windows 10 Creators Update released in March 2017, also known as version 1703, Microsoft implemented Miracast wireless projection of the Windows screen using the existing Wi-Fi network.
 It enabled, for example, the Smart TV receiving the realtime streaming of the Windows display and audio to be on a wired Ethernet connection, as well as Wi-Fi, with Windows prioritizing the faster connection